A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Results and Discussion

 Regarding the target-space formulations ($\mathcal{T} = \mathcal{V} \cup \mathcal{P}$), the Proxy mode (orange line) yields significantly lower errors than the Asymmetric mode (green line).
 The stagnation of the Asymmetric mode near the uncorrected Variational result indicates that evaluating Hamiltonian connections into $\mathcal{P}$ is ineffective without a consistent gradient signal.
 The gradient estimator in the Asymmetric mode neglects the parameter dependence of amplitudes in the perturbative set ($\nabla_\theta \psi(\mathbf{x})$ for $\mathbf{x} \in \mathcal{P}$), resulting in a non-conservative vector field.
 In contrast, the Proxy mode minimizes the exact Rayleigh quotient of a Hermitian effective Hamiltonian $\tilde{\mathbf{H}}$ defined on $\mathcal{T}$.
 This ensures mathematical consistency between the energy functional and its gradient, allowing the optimization to effectively incorporate contributions from the perturbative set.

 The error scaling with respect to subspace size $|\mathcal{V}|$ (Figure~\ref{fig:h2o_convergence}(b)) demonstrates that the Proxy mode and the Variational+PT2 strategy yield comparable accuracy.
-This agreement suggests that the post-optimization perturbative correction effectively captures the same dynamic correlations from $\mathcal{P}$ that are treated self-consistently in the Proxy formulation.
+This agreement indicates that, for this test case, the post-hoc PT2 correction accounts for a similar portion of the perturbative-space energy contribution as the Proxy formulation, although the corrected energy remains non-variational.
 However, the Proxy mode requires evaluating gradients over the full target set $\mathcal{T}$ at every step, whereas the PT2 correction is a non-iterative calculation performed only upon convergence.
-Given its superior computational efficiency, we adopt the Variational+PT2 protocol as the standard approach for the subsequent benchmarks.
+Given its theoretical consistency and superior computational efficiency, we adopt the Variational+PT2 protocol as the default protocol for the subsequent benchmarks.